Detection Rules¶

 Query:

-For example, get a log message
+For example, retrieve a log message

 :

-Associated Logs:
+Associated logs:

 Query:

-{% set dql_data = DQL("T::re(`.*`):(`error_message`,`error_stack`){ (`source` NOT IN ['service_map', 'tracing_stat', 'service_list_1m', 'service_list_1d', 'service_list_1h', 'profile']) AND (`error_stack` = exists()) } LIMIT 1") %}
+{% set dql_data = DQL("T::re(`.*`):(`error_message`,`error_stack`){ (`source` NOT IN ['service_map', 'tracing_stat', 'service_list_1m', 'service_list_1d', 'service_list_1h', 'profile']) AND (`error_stack` = exist()) } LIMIT 1") %}

 Custom Notification Content¶